BEYOND SPORT GLOBAL AWARDS HONORS WORLD’S BEST IN LEVERAGING SPORT FOR POSITIVE SOCIAL CHANGE

 Shortisters were joined by a world class line up of presenters, including: Ali and Apollo, WWE superstars; Samantha Arsenault Livingstone, Olympic Gold Medalist and Mental Health Advocate; Adam Met, Bassist for AJR and UNDP Advocate for Sustainable Development; Leilani Münter, Race car driver and Environmentalist; Chris Mosier, Hall of Fame Triathlete and Transgender Advocate and and Sierra Quitiquit, Pro Skier and Environmental Activist..

 Human Rights Watch's Director of Global Initiatives, Minky Worden awarded the pinnacle award of the evening – the Sport for Human Rights Award, in partnership with the Equality League – to Iranian Stadium Ban Activists, represented by Maryam Shojaei.
-Their efforts to drive a global conversation on the ban of women from sports stadiums in Iran showcase the tremendous amount of education and work necessary in some communities to protect human rights.
+The efforts of this campaign by Open Stadiums to drive a global conversation on the ban of women from sports stadiums in Iran showcase the tremendous amount of education and work necessary in some communities to protect human rights.

 WWE stars Ali and Apollo kickstarted the evening by awarding the Most Courageous Use of Sport Award, presented by WWE to Erika Nataly.
 Nataly volunteers as a coaching assistant with Fundación Tiempo de Juego, which uses sports, arts and technology as mechanisms to empower and improve the quality of life of children and adolescents at risk.
 After beginning to play in the organization’s youth soccer program over four years ago, Erika began to lose her hearing.
 Rather than stopping playing the game she loves, Erika increased her commitment to sport and to the organization by becoming a community volunteer.